Wgmlgz/zhaba-script/docs/loops.md

 ## While

-While loop accepts 1 argument and runs _while_ it's body while condition is still true.
+While loop accepts 1 argument and runs _while_ its body while the condition is still true.

 ### Examples